AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

  - Modbus TCP adapter

-Use the following procedure to modify an edge system configuration and export it for use:
+Use the following procedure to modify an edge system configuration template and export it for use:

 1. In the left pane, select **Data Management** > **Edge Systems**.

-1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.
+1. Verify that the **Edge Systems/Configuration Library** selector is set to **Configuration Library**.

-1. Find and click on the edge device to configure.
+1. Find and click on the template to configure.

 1. In the right pane, click **Edit Edge System** or ![Edit](images/pencil-icon.png).